BROOKHOUSE SCHOOLS KENYA

 Your personal data shall be neither rented nor sold to third parties.

-Under Data Protection Law you have rights regarding the collection, processing and storage of your personal data.
-These rights are, however, subject to certain exemptions and limitations.
+You can exercise your rights regarding the processing of your personal data.
+These rights are, however, subject to certain legal exemptions and limitations.

 You have the right to:

 - Be informed, at the time when personal data is collected, about the data processing.

 - Access the information we process and how we process it as well as to obtain a copy of the personal data considering the legal limitations and exceptions;

 - Ask for the erasure of the personal data we hold about you without undue delay considering the legal limitations and exceptions;

 - Obtain the rectification of your personal data providing a supplementary statement;

 - Obtain restriction of processing of your personal data when it is inaccurate, illegal, unnecessary or not verified, considering the legal limitations and exceptions;

 - Obtain data portability of your personal information in a structured, commonly used and machine-readable format.
 This allows the right to transmit that data to another controller without hindrance from the controller to which the personal data has been provided;

 - Object to processing for direct marketing purposes;